mgsloan/mgsloan-site/posts/android-podcasts-and-music.md

 title: Listening to podcasts along with music, on Android
 break: music, on
 date: 2018-10-04
-synopsis: A couple tricks to listen to podcasts and music simultaneously.
+synopsis: A couple tips for listening to podcasts and music simultaneously.
 ---

 ## Context